denten-books/plain-text/1-device.md

 exōthen*], by means of foreign impressions [*allotrion tupōn*] will diminish their intrinsic [*endothen autous*] capacity to remember."[^ln1-platotr] Plato thus contrasts the exterior figure of the inscription with memory, an intrinsic cognitive ability.
 The Greek *tupōn*, related to the English "type," literally means an impression.
-In this case it is also "foreign" or "othered" [*allotrion*].
+It is, in this case, also "foreign" or "othered" [*allotrion*].
 It comes from without.
 Like Moreno after him, Thamus finds thought externalized through typography problematic.
-True memory and thought for them both must come from within.
+True memory and thought for him comes from within.
+It is once again properly internalized.

-For this reason, Socrates asks the young man to stop reciting the speech by heart in the beginning of the dialog.
-He wants Phaedrus to think for himself and not to merely regurgitate the thought of another---to stop performing, in other words, as a mere parrot would or an automaton.
-To truly understand something and to make a show of their comprehension, readers must do more than
-read: they must internalize, Plato suggests through Socrates.
-Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the reader's mind.
-For understanding to take place, writing must produce "true," in the words of Descartes, feelings and appetites.
+For this reason, in the beginning of the dialog Socrates asks his young collocutor to stop reciting a speech that the latter learned by heart.
+Recitation is worthless for him.
+He wants Phaedrus to think for himself and not merely regurgitate another's ideas.
+The student must not perform, in other words, as a mere parrot would or an automaton.
+To truly comprehend something and to make a show of it, readers internalize and make their own.
+Much can go wrong in that process.
+We expect for reading to ultimately leave appropriate impressions [*tupōn*] on the reader's mind.
+These typographic imprints presumably correspond to the stamp.
+For understanding to take place, writing must produce "true," in Descartes' words, feelings and appetites.
 But what is true, appropriate, or proper?
-What does type [*tupōn*] impress onto the soul?
-How does one ingest an inscription in a way that leaves an appropriate trace?---these are the profound mysteries always present even in the most mundane acts of reading and writing.
+What shapes does type [*tupōn*] impress onto the soul?
+It cannot be a letter's literal form.
+How does one then convert external images [*graphō exōthen*] into internal [*endothen*]?
+How can we incorporate foreign [*allotrion*] to us states of mind?
+How does one ingest inscription in a way that leaves an appropriate trace?
+Even the most mundane acts of reading contain such profound mysteries of comprehension.

 ## Thought Experiment II

-I propose now to consider the Turing machine, which will come into view shortly, first within the broader tradition formalism and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]
+Turing machines, which will come into view shortly, embody a stark solution to the problem of appropriate comprehension.
+I propose now to consider them first within the above broad tradition of formalist poetics and second, more narrowly, in response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]

 Wittgenstein broached the problem of reading machines and comprehension in his *Blue and Brown Books* and *Philosophical Grammar* (all compiled in the early 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.
-The earliest of these documents, *The Blue Book*, opens with the question of interpretation.
+The earliest of these documents, *The Blue Book*, opens with a question of semantics.
 "What is the meaning of a word?"
 Wittgenstein asks and cautions his students against choosing the easy answer, which holds that meaning resides in the head.
 "It is misleading then to talk of thinking as of a 'mental activity'", he writes: